sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 | top	| Douglas Lindsey	| Male |	Sales |	Manager	| Jan-18 |
 | freq	| 1	| 100 |	47 |	40 |	23 |

-*Name* is not an important variable to this analysis, so we can remove it from the data frame.
+`Name` is not an important variable for this analysis, so we can remove it from the data frame.

 ```python
 df=df.drop(['Name'],axis=1)